 Parents and caregivers are the primary “brain architects” in the earliest years of life.
-It is essential that all caregivers in our community understand how much child development happens between ages 0-5 years and how enriching adult-child interactions literally “wire the brain” for success.
+It is essential that all caregivers understand how much child development happens between ages 0-5 years and how enriching adult-child interactions literally “wire the brain” for success.
 The Early Childhood Initiative engages parents and caregivers as leaders in shaping and sharing these messages throughout the community, as well as giving input as to how the grant’s efforts can best impact the systems and environments for young children in the community.
 Contact the CECN Family Navigator, Angelica Gonzalez Olmo Gonzalez at firstname.lastname@example.org to join the CECN Family Advisory Committee (FAC).
 The CECN FAC meets monthly in Chelsea, MA.
 All are welcome to participate!

 These organizations have been actively engaged in shaping the Chelsea Early Childhood Network.
 If you interact with young children and their families in Chelsea and have not yet joined this initiative, we’d be thrilled for you to join us.

 - Bunker Hill Community College